github/codeql/docs/codeql/codeql-cli/about-codeql-packs.rst

         suites: octo-org-query-suites

      - Optional
      - The path to a directory in the pack that contains the query suites you want to make known to the CLI, defined relative to the pack directory.
 CodeQL pack users can run "well-known" suites stored in this directory by specifying the pack name, without providing their full path.
-This is not supported for CodeQL packs downloaded from a package registry.
+This is not supported for CodeQL packs downloaded from the Container registry.
 For more information about query suites, see ":doc:`Creating CodeQL query suites <creating-codeql-query-suites>`."
    * - ``extractor``
      - .. code-block:: yaml